fl0rchus/inventa-react-exercise/README.md

 The handleReverse function performs a toggle of the state.

 ### Navigate to /boleto
-The item with the "$" icon is a link to the route /boleto that renders a simple component that contains an h1 element and the title "Buy na Inventa".
+The item with the "$" icon is a link to the route /boleto that renders a simple component that contains an h1 element and the title "Compre na Inventa".

 I also thought it was a good idea to add a button that allows you to go back to home.
 ## Demo